 Starting off in options can be difficult.
-There are a lot of moving parts happening within options and there is an abundant of information readily available.
+There are a lot of moving parts happening within options, and there is an abundance of information readily available.
 The problem is it is often difficult to figure out what information to trust and what information you should begin at.

 Your first step will be to get a couple of resource books.
 Once you have an idea of what is going on you need a place to trade so finding a broker is a must.
 The last step is finding a good mentor.
 Mentors are great to speed up the learning process while cutting down on real-world education cost.

 We will show you how to handle each of these steps and then how to take them and your option journey to the next level.
-First see why option trading has its advantageous.
-Then find out how to discover your own option trading niche and which strategies you should begin trading with.
+First, see why options trading has its advantageous.
+Then find out how to discover your option trading niche and which strategies you should begin trading with.

 What You Need To Read About Options

 The great thing about the internet is that it has made available tons of resources about all subjects.
-The bad thing about the interest is that it has made available tons of resources.
-Resources are great if you know what you are looking for but if you are trying to figure out where to start on a new journey finding that first step can be difficult.
+The sad thing about the interest is that it has made available tons of resources.
+Resources are significant if you know what you are looking for but if you are trying to figure out where to start on a new journey finding that first step can be difficult.

 Your second book should be a quick go-to resource.
-When trying to see what an option strategy's profit and loss graph looks like or how theta weighs in on an iron condor you shouldn't have to flip through your bible.
+When trying to see what an options strategy's profit and loss graph looks like or how theta weighs in on an iron condor, you shouldn't have to flip through your bible.
 Think of this book as your desk book.
-There when you need it for an easy flip through when you have a quick question that needs answered.
+There when you need it for a comfortable flip through when you have a quick question that needs answering.
 We've already put together a great go-to resource for you with our Free Option Learning eBook.
-Each option strategy is laid out in an easy to access and read manor.
+Each option strategy is laid out in an easy to access and read manner.

 Finding Your Option Broker